housleyjk/aiopyramid/README.rst

     python setup.py develop
     pserve development.ini

+There is also a ``websocket`` scaffold `aio_websocket` for those who basic tools for setting up a ``websocket`` server.

 Features
 ========
 ``Aiopyramid`` provides tools for making web applications with ``pyramid`` and ``aysncio``.
-It will not by itself make your application asyncronous.
-Instead, it gives you some tools and patterns to build an application on asyncronous servers.
+It will not necessarily make your application run faster Instead, it gives you some tools and patterns to build an application on asyncronous servers.
 Bear in mind that you will need to use asyncronous libraries for io where appropriate.